zafrem/obsidian-role-switch/src/README.md

-# TaskSwitch Plugin - Modular Architecture
+# RoleSwitch Plugin - Modular Architecture

-This directory contains the refactored modular components of the TaskSwitch plugin.
+This directory contains the refactored modular components of the RoleSwitch plugin.

 ## Structure